 The MHRA will be responsible for reviewing applications from companies for orphan designation at the time of a marketing authorisation application (MAA).
 There will be no pre-marketing authorisation orphan designation.

-For orphan designation, a medicine must meet the following criteria:
+For orphan drug designation, a medicine must meet the following criteria:

 - It must be intended for the treatment, prevention or diagnosis of a disease that is life-threatening or chronically debilitating.